u4507075/icd_10/README.md

 ## Duration
 6 months (March - August 2019)

 ## Introduction
-Over one million patient visit Maharaj Nakhon Chiang Mai hospital at the outer patient department (reported in [2018](http://www.med.cmu.ac.th/hospital/medrec/2011/index.php?option=com_content&view=category&id=130&Itemid=589)).
+Annually, over one million patients visit the out-patient departments of the Maharaj Nakhon Chiang Mai hospital (reported in [2018](http://www.med.cmu.ac.th/hospital/medrec/2011/index.php?option=com_content&view=category&id=130&Itemid=589)).
 Every year, the hospital needs to report data to the government for billing.

 ### Problem statement
-The amount of budget which can be claimed from the billing depends on the quality and completeness of the document.
+The amount of the budget which can be claimed from the billing depends on the quality and completeness of the documentation.
 One major problem is the completeness of diagnosis (using [ICD-10](https://icd.who.int/browse10/2016/en), a classification standard for diagnosis).
-The current process to complete the diagnosis in the document is a labour intersive work which requires physicians or technical coders to review medical records and manually enter a proper diagnosis code.
-Therefore, we see a potential benefit of machine learning application to automate this ICD-10 labelling process.
+The current process to complete the diagnosis in the documents is a labor intensive work which requires physicians or technical coders to review medical records and manually enter a proper diagnosis code.
+Therefore, we see a potential benefit of machine learning application to automate this ICD-10 labeling process.

 ### Prior work
 [ICD-10](https://en.wikipedia.org/wiki/ICD-10) is a medical classification list for medical related terms such as diseases, signs and symptoms, abnormal findings, defined by the World Health Organization (WHO).
 In this case, ICD-10 is used to standardized the diagnosis in the billing report before submitting the report to the government.
 Prior research showed the success of applying machine learning for auto-mapping ICD-10.